How to Tell a Lithograph from a Regular Print

 It all depends on what you want from your collection.

-- If you’re buying for authenticity and value: Go for a lithograph or another kind of original print (etching, woodcut, etc.).
-These are hand-made artworks, not copies, and they carry the artist’s direct touch.
+• If you’re buying for authenticity and value: Choose a lithograph or another type of original print (like an etching or woodcut).
+These are artist-created works — not mechanical reproductions — and they reflect the artist’s direct involvement in the process.

 Both options have a place in the art world — but only one carries the aura of originality and history.